aipie/bike-share/README.md

 Are casual trips more dispersed, while member trips are more structured (e.g., more similar start/end locations per trip)?

-* **Electric bikes were the most popular for both members and casual riders**

-* The three types of bicycles available are: Classic, electric bikes, and electric scooters.
+* **Electric bikes were the most popular for both members and casual riders**.
+The three types of bicycles available are: Classic, electric bikes, and electric scooters.
 Electric bikes were the most popular for members and casual riders, with 1.84 million rides taken by members and 1.04 million by casual riders.
 Classic bikes were also widely used, with 1.8 million rides by members and 982,930 by casual riders.
 Interestingly, electric scooters were much less popular, particularly among members, with only 56,145 rides, compared to 81,468 rides taken by casual riders.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.